Finding quickly how many neighbors you have...

 Conclusion

 The C code is straightforward but unsafe and not totally readable.
 Meanwhile, the C++ code is more complex, with the language offering multiple techniques, so it took more time to write it, and it always depends on your compiler version.
-The Zig code is safe, easily testable, and offers a way more easier way to type-check comptime parameters.
+The Zig code is safe, easily testable, and offers a more easier way to type-check comptime parameters.
 However, since the syntax differs a bit from C and C++, you have to take time to learn the syntax and features (Ziglings is a good start).

 You can find the source code in the three languages here.